Halsa Municipality: Coat of arms

-The coat of arms was granted on 19 August 1988.
-The gray and blue motif represents the local geography since there are three fjords and five headlands in the municipality.
+The coat of arms was granted on 19 August 1988 and it was in use until 2020 when the municipality ceased to exist.
+The official blazon is "Per bend sinister embattled argent and azure" (Venstre skrådelt av sølv og blått ved tindesnitt).
+This means the arms have are divided with a diagonal line that is embattled.
+The field (background) below the line has a tincture of azure.
+Above the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The embattled line symbolizes the municipal coastline since there are three fjords (Halsafjorden, Skålvikfjorden and Valsøyfjorden) protruding inland from the north coast of the municipality.
+The arms were designed by Asbjørn Heggem.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had two parishes (sokn) within the municipality of Halsa.
-It is part of the Indre Nordmøre prosti (deanery) in the Diocese of Møre.
+The Church of Norway had two parishes (sokn) within Halsa Municipality.
+It was part of the Indre Nordmøre prosti (deanery) in the Diocese of Møre.

 Geography

-Halsa had numerous fjords in and around the municipality including the Halsafjorden, Vinjefjorden, Arasvikfjorden, the Skålvik Fjord, and Valsøyfjorden.
-The Valsøy Bridge crosses the Valsøyfjorden.
-There are ferry connections to Tingvoll Municipality to the west and to Aure Municipality to the north.
+Halsa Municipality had numerous fjords in and around the municipality including the Halsafjorden, Vinjefjorden, Arasvikfjorden, Skålvikfjorden, and Valsøyfjorden.
+The Valsøy Bridge crossed the Valsøyfjorden.
+There were ferry connections to Tingvoll Municipality to the west and to Aure Municipality to the north.
+The highest point in the municipality was the 977.8 m tall mountain Hjelmen.

 Government

-All municipalities in Norway, including Halsa, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Nordmøre District Court and the Frostating Court of Appeal.
+While it existed, Halsa Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Nordmøre District Court and the Frostating Court of Appeal.

 Municipal council

 The municipal council (Kommunestyre) of Halsa is made up of 15 representatives that are elected to four year terms.
-The party breakdown for the final municipal council was as follows:
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Halsa Municipality was the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who held this position: